 Visual inspections of the U-3ax/bl final ET cover were changed from quarterly in 2015 to twice per year in 2016 and checked for evidence of cracks, settling, erosion, and subsidence.
-Inspections were performed on June 18 and December 10, 2018.
-During the June inspection, four areas of subsidence were noted and repaired on September 12, 2018.
-During the December inspection, five areas of subsidence were noted and repaired on January 23, 2019.
+Inspections were performed on June 13 and December 18, 2019.
+During the June inspection, two areas of subsidence were noted and repaired on August 7, 2019.
+During the December inspection, three areas of subsidence were noted and repaired on February 25, 2020.

 Seven subsidence markers were installed in the U-3ax/bl cover, and an initial elevation survey of these markers was completed in December 2000.
 Subsidence surveys were performed twice a year through March 2012, and the interval was increased to every 2 years after the March 2012 survey (U.S. Department of Energy, National Nuclear Security Administration Nevada Field Office 2014).
-The average subsidence at the 7 subsidence markers was 1.9 cm (0.75 in.), and the median subsidence was 1.5 cm (0.59 in.).
+In 2018 the average subsidence at the 7 subsidence markers was 1.9 cm (0.75 in.), and the median subsidence was 1.5 cm (0.59 in.).
+A subsidence survey was not required in 2019.

 Quarterly inspections of the 92-Acre Area final ET covers include checking for evidence of cracks, settling, erosion, and subsidence.
 These covers are also inspected when more than 25 mm (1.0 in.) of precipitation occurs during a 24-hour period.
-Quarterly inspections were performed on March 14, June 18, September 10, and December 10, 2018.
-During the March inspection, subsidence was noted on three covers and repaired on April 19, 2018.
-During the
+Quarterly inspections were performed on March 12, June 13, September 12, and December 18, 2019.
+During the March inspection, subsidence and animal burrows was noted on four covers and repaired on May 14, 2019.
+During the June inspection, subsidence was noted on two covers and repaired on August 7, 2019.
+During the September inspection, subsidence cracks was noted on three covers and repaired on November 25, 2019.
+During the December inspection, subsidence cracks was noted on three covers and repaired on February 4, 2020.